Estonia and language

 Travelling in Estonia:

-We invite people all around the World to learn Estonian language in September 21-27!
+We invite people all around the world to get the taste of Estonian language during the language week 4 – 10 October!
 Help us to get together 3 million learners.